 Why they had people do both front and back lat pull-downs I don't know.
 Remember, behind the head lat pull-downs are controversial in that they might be bad for the shoulders.

-Subjects also performed 3 sets of 30 reps for both crunches and back extension using only their body weight.
+Subjects also performed 3 sets of 30 reps for both crunches and back extensions using only their body weight.
 1 minute of rest was used between all sets.

 Cardio training occurred on a treadmill and consisted of 32 minutes of intermittent exercise at different speeds.

 Results.
 These researchers likewise noted performing endurance exercise first caused higher levels of testosterone after exercise, compared to when strength training was performed first.

 Testosterone Take Home Points